-This is the first of four thesis subjects across four semesters of enrolment in which a student engages in a significant research investigation/project under supervision to produce a thesis in the form of a journal article manuscript (5000 to 7000 words) ready for submission to an appropriate journal.
+This is the first of four thesis subjects taught across four semesters of enrolment.
+Students will engage in a significant research investigation/project under supervision to produce a thesis in the form of a journal article manuscript (5000 to 7000 words), ready for submission to an appropriate journal.
 The research project will address an area of relevance to clinical psychology.
 In this subject, students complete the groundwork for the research project including a research proposal and ethics application (as appropriate).
-Students are expected to complete the remainder of the research project over the remaining three subjects.
+Students complete the research project over the remaining three subjects.

 |Faculty||Faculty of Society & Design|

 1. Demonstrate knowledge of relevant psychological theories and models, the published empirical findings supporting these theories and the methods employed to establish them, and of the major methods of psychological investigation and techniques of measurement, and their application and interpretation.

 2. Demonstrate knowledge and behaviour consistent with the ethical, legal and professional requirements of psychological practice.

 3. Apply research knowledge and skills to psychological practice.